semgrep/semgrep-docs/docs/deployment/manage-projects.md

 - Share information when troubleshooting scans through the **Scans** tab.
 - Update a project's tags, primary branch, and path ignores through the **Settings** tab.

-## View and sort projects
+## Sort projects

 View all projects by navigating to [Semgrep AppSec Platform](https://semgrep.dev/login) and clicking **<i class="fa-solid fa-folder-open"></i> Projects**.

 To sort projects, click the attribute you want to sort by on the header row.
+You can only sort by one attribute.

 Sort by the following attributes:

-- **Project**: Sort alphabetically by project; this also groups together local scans which are prefixed with `local_scan`).
+- **Project**: Click to toggle between sorting project names alphabetically in ascending or descending order.
-- **Last scan**: Click to toggle between sorting latest scans by ascending or descending.
+- **Last scan**: Click to toggle between sorting the projects' latest scans in ascending or descending order.

-## View and filter a project's scans
+## Filter a project's scans

 1. Navigate to [Semgrep AppSec Platform](https://semgrep.dev/login) and click **<i class="fa-solid fa-folder-open"></i> Projects**.
 1. In the row of the project you want to view, click the project's **<i class="far fa-window-restore"></i> window icon** under the **Details** column.